rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/3-1-malformed-documents.md

 <!-- ======================================================================= -->
-# parsing a malformed document
+# malformed document

-Despite any existing rules and regulations, implementors of parsers must always take into account that the core issue remains as is: Prior to actually parsing a tag soup to the very end, an input document can not be determined to be well formed.
+Despite any existing rules and regulations, implementors of parsers must always take into account that the core issue remains as is: Prior to actually parsing the tag soup of a document to the very end, an input document can not be determined to be well formed.
+However, as soon as a tag soup can be determined to not be well-formed, implementors have to decide what to do with such a
+document: Ignore it or return some best-effort result?

-Note that the following exemplifies how **a simple stack-based parser** may detect the malformedness of an input document.
+The following exemplifies **a simple stack-based approach** that can be used to detect the malformedness of an input document.
+In addition to that, the following describes how an implementation could continue to read despite the input errors that were detected.
+The latter of which can be summaries as
+follows:

+* (1) Close the scope of a start-tag with the end-tag of start-tag's parent, if there is no subsequent end-tag within the scope of the start-tag's parent.
+* (2) Ignore an end-tag, if there is no presequent start-tag within the scope of the end-tag's parent.

 <!-- ======================================================================= -->
+## the basic approach

 ```
 tags - <r> <a> <b> </a> </b> </r>        stack - ()
       ^ cursor                          (bottom -> top)
 ```

 At the very beginning of a document a parser can be understood to initialize